 I knew immediately that house sitting was for me and signed up for the House Sitting Academy course to learn everything I could.

 Not only have I been able to find consistent house sits while in NZ, but I’m now a part of a close-knit group of house sitters located all over the world.
-When possible, we try to meet up in person, which happens more often than you might
+When possible, we try to meet up in person, which happens more often than you might think!

 The other house sitters I’ve met and interacted with online are all some of the kindest, warmest and most authentic people I’ve met in the online travel space.
 And the homeowners that have welcomed me into their homes and families have been the same!

 While House Sitting is a mostly a win-win situation for both sitters & owners, there are some things to be aware of about this lifestyle before jumping in.

 My main whys for house sitting are to travel slowly, have cute and sweet animals around while I work, be able to make my own meals, and continue to be my introverted homebody self on the reg, house sitting is a great option for me while I travel.